IsabelleFSNunes/ComputerGraphics/ProjectsCGI/Project.06.TableWithElements.v02/README.md

-# Project 02 - Cube
+# Project 06 - v02
+## Table with Icosahedron, interative mode.

 In this project you can draw a cube with rotations.
 This project has users interactions.